Japan and South Korea Tour – premium vacation package for discerning travellers

 We return to Kanazawa in the afternoon and visit Shirakawa-go en route.
 Sitting at 400 meters above sea level, Shirakawa-go is part of the Historic Villages of Shirakawa-go and Gokayama – a World Heritage Site inscribed by UNESCO in 1995.
 Located in a mountainous region that was cut off from the rest of the world for a long period of time, these villages with their Gassho-style houses subsisted on the cultivation of mulberry trees and the rearing of silkworms.
 The Gassho-style large houses with their steeply pitched thatched roofs here are the only examples of their kind in Japan.

-We spend the rest of the day exploring Gion Preserved District and also attend a stage show that incorporates traditional Japanese tea ceremony and Kyo-mai dance.
+We then spend the rest of the day exploring Gion Preserved District where we’ll attend a live performance incorporating traditional Japanese tea ceremony and Kyo-mai dance.

 Nicknamed City of Ten Thousand Shrines, Kyoto (literally: capital city) served as Japan’s capital for more than one thousand years before the imperial court moved to Tokyo in 1868 AD, at the beginning of Meiji Restoration (1868 to 1912 – a historical period responsible for the emergence of Japan as a modernized nation in the early 20th century).
 Kyoto is a scaled replica of China’s Chang’an (present-day Xi’an), Chinese capital during the Tang Dynasty (618 – 907 AD).
 With a population of 1.5 million, Kyoto forms a major part of the Kyoto-Osaka-Kobe metropolitan area.